Find Affordable College Courses

 San Angelo, TX

-You’ll be in good company if you decide to attend Angelo State University.
-It ranked #3 on our 2023 Best General Agriculture Bachelor’s Degree Schools in the Southwest Region list.
-Located in the city of San Angelo, Angelo State is a public college with a large student population.
+You’ll join some of the best and brightest minds around you if you attend Angelo State University.
+The school came in at #3 on this year’s Best General Agriculture Bachelor’s Degree Schools in the Southwest Region list.
+Located in the small city of San Angelo, Angelo State is a public school with a large student population.

 #4